dnyaneshwarpatale/State-of-Health-SOH-and-State-of-Charge-SOC-Estimation-for-Battery-Electric-Vehicle/README.md

 ### Weighted Total Least Square(WTLS) takes care of all above disadvantages of of TLS but it requires too much of compurtational power

-### So, Aweraged weighted least square(AWTLS) can be used with advantaged of all methods:
+### So, Averaged weighted least square(AWTLS) can be used with advantaged of all methods:

 ### Result when Total capacity is constant throughout the time.